 Marie Danielle comes from a neighborhood on the outskirts of Cite Soleil.
 She earns about $35 each month selling clothes at the market, and her dream is to study English and work as a translator.
 While expecting her second child, she visited our Manitane Women’s Health Center for pre-natal check ups, counseling, vitamins and enriched pasta to help combat malnutrition.
 She delivered a healthy son who she named Mackendy.

 mothers and children access pre- and post-natal care each year

-St. Luke’s medical programs provide high-quality care to over 60,000 patients each year through a multi-tiered system that developed organically, one step at a time, over our 15 years of operations.
+St. Luke’s medical programs provide high-quality care to over 60,000 patients each year through a multi-tiered system that developed organically, one step at a time, over nearly two decades of operations.

 St. Luke’s Hospital & International Training Center serves as the centerpiece of our system, with services that include emergency and critical care, specialty and elective surgeries, a GI lab, cholera treatment center, and radiology.
 Our international training partners include the Mayo Clinic, University of Maryland, The METI Project, and more.
 USAID’s American Schools and Hospitals Abroad Program has provided partial support for the construction of the new St. Luke's Hospital and International Training Center, slated to be opened in January of 2017.